307conf/307conf.github.io/content/en/presentations/the-big-bang-theory-how-to-patch-pe-and-bypass-detection-for-fun-and-profit-last-chapter.md

-title = "The Big Bang Theory – How to Patch PE and Bypass Detection for Fun and Profit (Last Chapter)" date = 2025-11-12T10:00:00-03:00 authors = ["nelson-brito"] period = "TDB" location = "Room to be defined" short_description = "How PE patching can reveal weaknesses in EDR detection and help assess ransomware-focused defenses." summary = "Researcher Nelson Brito presents how PE patching is used to expose detection gaps in EDR solutions by simulating ransomware behavior in controlled environments." logo = "/images/speakers/nelson-brito.png"
+title = "The Big Bang Theory – How to Patch PE and Bypass Detection for Fun and Profit (Last Chapter)" date = 2025-11-12T10:00:00-03:00 authors = ["nelson-brito"] period = "To be scheduled" location = "To be announced" short_description = "How PE patching can reveal weaknesses in EDR detection and help assess ransomware-focused defenses." summary = "Researcher Nelson Brito presents how PE patching is used to expose detection gaps in EDR solutions by simulating ransomware behavior in controlled environments." logo = "/images/speakers/nelson-brito.png"